abhchand/vanilla-tree-viewer/README.md

 | `data-style` | `String` | child or parent node | No | `'monokai-sublime'` | The `highlight.js` style (color theme) to use for syntax highlighting.
 [See a full list of supported styles](https://github.com/highlightjs/highlight.js/tree/master/src/styles). (**NOTE**: The [`highlight.js` demo page](https://highlightjs.org/static/demo/) will let you preview various languages and styles.)

-For attributes that can be specified on the "child or parent node", the child attribute (`<li>`) takes precedence.
+For attributes that can be specified on either the "child or parent node", the child attribute (`<li>`) takes precedence.

 # <a name="customization"></a>Customization

 ### <a name="configuring-width-and-alignment"></a>Configuring Width and Alignment

 All `VanillaTreeViewer` instances are wrapped in a `<div class="vtv-wrapper">` element.
-It is recommended that you style this wrapper element accordingly to set the desired width and alignment.
+It is recommended that you style this element accordingly to set the desired width and alignment.

 For example: